AntonShevchuk/wme-e85/README.md

 ![](simplify.gif)

-Removes segment parts if it shorter than 5 meters (default value)
+Removes part of the segment if it is shorter than 5 meters (default value)
-Removes node if segment parts shorter than 15 meters (default value)
+Join segment parts if they are shorter than 15 meters (default value)

 ### Straighten